nourharidy/go-ethereum/README.md

 ## Go Ethereum

-Official golang implementation of the Ethereum protocol.
+Unofficial golang implementation of the Ethereum protocol.

+The purpose of this fork is to create a single contract Ethereum blockchain.
+It could be useful to create new blockchains based on the Ethereum code base while preventing users from creating their own smart contracts.
+This is still not usable yet.

 [![API Reference](
 https://camo.githubusercontent.com/915b7be44ada53c290eb157634330494ebe3e30a/68747470733a2f2f676f646f632e6f72672f6769746875622e636f6d2f676f6c616e672f6764646f3f7374617475732e737667